General Questions

 - If a psychologist is ordered by a Court to provide services or release records, the psychologist must provide information as requested by the Court.

-Frequency of appointments and length of treatment are determined jointly by you and your psychologist.
+Therapy sessions are booked in 50 minutes sessions.
+The frequency of appointments and length of treatment are determined jointly by you and Dr. Stephen.

 A psychiatrist holds a medical degree and has completed medical school and a four-year residency in psychiatry.
 A psychiatrist will have passed several written examinations administered by a national board, and is qualified to prescribe medications.
 Some psychiatrists also provide psychotherapy.
 Further information on about psychiatrists and the practice of psychiatry is available at the website of the Canadian Psychiatric Association.